PlaceOS/docs/deployment/aws-fargate/fargate-modular.md

 ## Elasticsearch (AWS Managed Service): `elasticsearch.yml`
 After configuring the security groups, you can begin configuring the components that use them.
-The default configuration of this template deploys an Elasticsearch cluster version with 2 instances of `t2.small.Elasticsearch`.
+By default, this template deploys an Elasticsearch cluster version with 2 instances of `t2.small.Elasticsearch`.

 AWS tags which identify the associated components are:
 #### **Security Group**